oschulz/ValueShapes.jl/README.md

 ## Documentation

-ValueShapes provides Julia types to describe the shape of values and of sets of named variables.
-The aim is to provide a bridge between user code operating on named structured variables and (e.g. fitting/optimization) algorithms operating on flat vectors of anonymous real values.
+ValueShapes provides Julia types to describe the shape of values, like scalars, arrays and structures.

+Shapes provide a generic way to construct uninitialized values (e.g. multidimensional arrays) without using templates.

+Shapes also act as a bridge between structured and flat data representations:
+Mathematical and statistical algorithms (e.g. optimizers, fitters, solvers, etc.) often represent variables/parameters as flat vectors of nameless real values.
+But user code will usually be more concise and readable if variables/parameters can have names (e.g. via `NamedTuple`s) and non-scalar shapes.
+ValueShapes provides a duality of view between the two different data representations.

 See the documentation for details: